 3.4.3, special consideration shall be given in respect of the provision of qualified medical practitioners and any significant market fluctuations and/or change in role of the qualified medical practitioner as directed by the client.

 3.5 MCL Medics may at any time in the course of the Agreement request a review of the Service Fees if it encounters any significant increase in its costs.

 3.6 If for any reason MCL Medics should consider it necessary to:

-3.6.1 refer any of the Client’s employees to third party specialist practitioners (e.g. chest x-rays);
+3.6.1 refer any of the Client’s employees to third party specialist medically qualified practitioners

-3.6.2 refer any of the Client’s employees test results (e.g. blood tests, drug and alcohol analyses etc.) to third party providers.
-MCL Medics shall inform the Client in advance of making such arrangements and the Client shall agree to reimburse MCL Medics at cost plus 10% of such referrals.
+3.6.2 refer any of the Client’s employees test results to third party providers, MCL Medics shall inform the Client in advance of making such arrangements and the Client shall to reimburse MCL Medics for the costs incurred in respect of such referral at cost plus 10% of the costs of such referrals.

-3.8 For the avoidance of doubt, MCL Medics shall not be obliged to reimburse or refund any payments due to non- attendance of any trainees for the course(s).
+3.8 For the avoidance of doubt, MCL Medics shall not be obliged to reimburse or refund to the Client any costs incurred as a result of non-participation of any trainees on a course.

 4. CANCELLATION POLICY

-4.1 MCL Medics retain the right to charge for the postponement, re-scheduling or cancellation of any pre-arranged medical appointment or booked services in line with the following Cancellation Policy.
+4.1 The Client shall be required to pay to MCL Medics the reasonable costs incurred by MCL Medics arising from the postponement, re-scheduling or cancellation of any pre-arranged medical appointment or booked services in line with the following Cancellation Policy.